General Linear Model

 • Unscaled Values produces labels indicating the actual value (of the mean and sd) of the original variable scale.
 This can be useful, for instance, when the user needs the estimates to be obtained with centered variables (because there are interactions, for instance), but the plot of the effects is preferred in the original scales of the moderators.

-• Unscaled Values + Labels as the previous option, but add also the label “Mean” and “SD” to the orginal values.
+• Unscaled Values + Labels as the previous option, but add also the label “Mean” and “SD” to the original values.

 The Scaling on option decides how the scaling of the variables handle missing values: First, keep in mind that the model will be estimated on complete cases, no matter how this option is set.
 When there are missing values, however, one can scale each variable only on the complete cases (the default), or scale columnwise.
 If columnwise is selected, the mean and standard deviation of each variable used to scale the scores are computed with the available data of the variable, independently of possible missing values in other variables.